Juan José Videgain: Biography

 Juan José Videgain was born in Madrid, Spain in 1975.
 In 1990s He was a veteran of the Spanish army of the twentieth century, serving in Melilla city that conquered one of his ancestors.
 He worked in the theatre book field from an early age.
 He had a brief stint in television before finding work as a film actor.
 His first, little-seen short film focuses on a family forced to live in a basement after a war.
 In his second short film, he portrayed a man rebel but also a boy who thinks he is Batman a defender of the innocent.
 He made a third short film The bridge of the life and Nos miran in (2002), a supernatural film of mystery, in Spain.

 His book La auténtica vida e historia del teatro (2005) received acclaim from people in Spain as the best book of theatre written in years.
 Also he was preceded by his first collaboration with Jack Newman in theater (2002).
 In 2010 he collaborates with him in a chapter of his work as life itself.
 During these years he has signed next to the best-known pens and shared acts with the best-known characters of Spanish society.
 He has completed his trilogy of research and artistic knowledge, his extensive work on the world of theater.
 "Teatralerias".

 Videgain was portrayed a soldier in the film Kingdom of Heaven, his first movie in English.
 The film was released in Spain in January 2004 but did not prove as great a success as hoped.
 The film was explicit in its portrayal of violence in medieval Jerusalem and was considered controversial by some Catholics and Muslims, so it passed cuts.
 The actor worked on the film only in Spain.

 He collaborated with the problems of people with leukodystrophy in Spain.
 He has worked beneficially for years for homeless children or leukodystrophy problems so it has been awarded the 2011 ELA Prize.

 Since the beginning of the decade 2010, he has started to direct and produce various audiovisual and documentary work without neglecting his role as writer.
 In October 2016 participated in a documentary on the life in the people of Spain, Spain in a day.
 The documentary directed by Isabel Coixet among others has recently won the Iris Television Prize.

+For years he has made various collaborations with the media due to his vast knowledge of history, art and various qualities of his own and family, he is also a renowned biographer and researcher which has been demonstrated in his books and documentaries.